OmarThinks/docker-flask-demo/README.md

 ### 6) Connected to same volume:

-Keep refreshing each tab, to make sure that are connected to the same db.
+Now, Keep refreshing each tab, to make sure that are connected to the same db.
-This db is inside the volume that we have craeted earlier.
+This db is inside the volume that we have created earlier.